LangProc/langproc-2017-cw/debugging/README.md

 ## Valgrind

-[Valgrind](http://valgrind.org) is a dynamic analysis tool to detect various issues, such as threading bugs, memory management issues, cache-profiling and heap-profiling.
-We are primarily interested in memory checking (Memcheck), the dynamic analysis that helps us detect memory errors.
+[Valgrind](http://valgrind.org) is a dynamic analysis tool to help with various issues, such as threading bugs, memory management issues, cache-profiling and heap-profiling.
+We are primarily interested in memory checking (Memcheck) using dynamic analysis that helps us detect memory errors.
 Valgrind is available in most linux distributions.

 Consider the example in [example-leak.c](./example-leak.c).
 There are two